 Most people with cancer in the United States have a chemotherapy option that their insurance won’t pay for, and the copay is so high that the patients cannot afford that too.
 A report released by the American Society of Clinical Oncology in 2014 outlined the threat of the rising costs of cancer treatment in America.

-Few of the Factors That Contribute Towards the Price Hike in Cancer Drugs
+Few of the Factors That Contribute To the Price Hike in Cancer Drugs

 - Medicare reimbursement levels for these expensive cancer drugs are comparatively lower.

 - With an expanding population and people aging, cancer cases in the United States is steadily climbing.
 It is estimated that by 2020, there will be roughly 1.9 million additional new cases diagnosed per year and the annual cost of cancer care will rise to $173 billion.

 - Rushing into combination therapies is also a leading factor contributing to increased costs.
 Healthcare crises have been one of the major causes of personal bankruptcies, and being diagnosed with cancer is a common one.